IZIDesu/EBBot/README.md

 # IZIezBiBot
 IZI easy Biped roBot

 In this project i used:
 ·Arduino uno,
 ·SG90 180º servomotor,
 ·PCA9685,

-·K Line for the strocture of the project.